tsaosun/coffeecu/README.md

-# Coffee at Columbia
+# Coffee@CU

-To run locally, clone the repo with `git clone --recursive https://github.com/parthibanloganathan/coffeecu.git` so that you get the submodule for [materialize-custom](https://github.com/parthibanloganathan/materialize-custom) as well.
+To run locally, clone the repo with `git clone https://github.com/thecolumbialion/coffeecu.git` so that you get the submodule for [materialize-custom](https://github.com/parthibanloganathan/materialize-custom) as well.

 You need to create a file called `settings.json` at `coffeecu/` formatted as follows:
 ```